Christmas Is Here!

 Christmas Is Here! is the seventh studio album by American a cappella group Pentatonix.
 It is also their third full-length holiday album following A Pentatonix Christmas in 2016.

 It was released on RCA Records, and the first single is a cover of "Making Christmas" from The Nightmare Before Christmas.
-Pentatonix has promoted the album through a tour of the same name, which started in November 2018 at The Theatre at Grand Prairie.
+Pentatonix promoted the album through a tour of the same name, which started in November 2018 at The Theatre at Grand Prairie.

 Reception

 Chuck Campbell of the Knoxville News Sentinel rated the album four out of five stars.